Turmeric supplements: what should you look out for?

-You might have briefly read about liposomal turmeric in the introduction.
+In the intro, you briefly read about liposomal turmeric.
 But what is liposomal?
-The term ‘liposomal’ comes from Latin, where ‘lipos’ means fat.
-Liposomes are microscopically small spheres with a lipid (fat-like) coating.
-These liposomes encapsulate nutrients, protecting them from stomach acid and ensuring that none of these substances are lost in the digestive tract.
-Liposomes facilitate a slow, gradual release of active substances and are 6 to 10 times more absorbable than capsules, tablets, tea, and powder.
-Sounds promising, right?
+The term ‘liposomal’ comes from Latin, in which ‘lipos’ means fat.
+Liposomes are microscopic little spheres with a lipid (fatty) outer layer.
+These liposomes encapsulate nutrients, protect them from, among other things, stomach acid, and help ensure that none of these substances are lost in the digestive tract.
+Liposomes provide a slow, gradual release of the active ingredients and are absorbed 6 to 10 times better than, for example, capsules, tablets, tea and powder.
+Sounds good, doesn’t it?

-Incorporating the spicy and bittersweet note of the golden-yellow spice turmeric into your dishes is a great idea for your taste buds and your health!
+Adding the spicy, bittersweet note of the golden-yellow spice turmeric to your dishes is always a good idea.
+For your taste buds and your health!
 Because:

 - Curcuma supports the liver’s cleansing function*